People's Committee (postwar Korea): Scale and distribution

 The People's Committees were widely distributed in post-liberation Korea.
 They could be found throughout all of the major provinces and varied widely in their size and influence based on the community of their inception.
 Committees in small towns were concerned with only local issues whereas more metropolitan committees could have regional or national ambitions.
 Seoul (CPKI) and Pyongyang People's Committees, for instance, had nationwide influence or formed the seed of the formation of a lasting government in the North respectively.
-In contrast, The smaller committees were focused almost solely on local issues and politics which were relevant to the countryside.
+In contrast, the smaller committees were focused almost solely on local issues and politics which were relevant to the countryside.
 Despite its lower population, the People's Committees were disproportionately powerful in the north of the Country.
-Especially so in the North East Hamgyŏng provinces which had a long history of small-holding farmers and local autonomy.
+This was especially so in the Northeast Hamgyŏng provinces which had a long history of small-holding farmers and local autonomy.
 This was particularly prevalent in North Hamgyŏng Province where more than fifty percent of the peasants were owner-cultivators.
-Therefore, in the North, the social conditions where much better adapted for the empowerment and survival of popular government groups.
+Therefore, in the North, the social conditions were much better adapted for the empowerment and survival of popular government groups.